-If you do a Modern Apprenticeship, a combination of on the job and off the job training would lead to Scottish Vocational Qualifications (SVQs) in Landbased Engineering Operations (Agriculture, Arboriculture/Forestry or Ground Care) at SCQF Levels 5 and 6.
+If you do a Modern Apprenticeship, a combination of on the job and off the job training would lead to Scottish Vocational Qualifications (SVQs) in Landbased Engineering (Agriculture, Arboriculture/Forestry or Ground Care) at SCQF Levels 5 and 6.

-On completion of SVQ at SCQF Level 6 you may be eligible to register with the Institution of Agricultural Engineers as a technician, at the Intermediate level of the Landbased Technician Accreditation (LTA) scheme.
+On completion of your Apprenticeship you may be eligible to register with the Institution of Agricultural Engineers as a technician at the Intermediate level of the Landbased Technician Accreditation (LTA) scheme.